 - approves radiation laboratories, qualified experts and dosimetry and other radiation protection services;

 - coordinates or arranges for the existence of educational, scientific or other bodies responsible for advising, education, training, and other services related to radiation protection;

 Ionising radiation may be of natural origin, such as cosmic radiation, various radioactive minerals and elements, radon in water and the nature or from artificial sources, such as X-ray equipment and computed tomography (CT scans), industrial radiography and nuclear reactors.

-The above legislation on radiation protection and nuclear safety is fully harmonized with the respective EU Acquis, as well as the Basic Safety Standards (BSS) for radiation protection of the European Atomic Energy Community (EURATOM) and the IAEA (International Basic Safety Standards), of which Cyprus is a member since 1965.
+The above legislation on radiation protection and nuclear safety and protection is harmonised with the respective EU Acquis, including the Basic Safety Standards (BSS) of the European Atomic Energy Community (EURATOM) and the IAEA International Basic Safety Standards, of which Cyprus is a member since 1965.
 It should be noted that the EURATOM Treaty and the various relevant EURATOM Regulations and Decisions apply directly in Cyprus.

 In addition, Cyprus is a contracting or a signatory party to various other international conventions, treaties, agreements and protocols concerning nuclear safety, the management of spent fuel and radioactive waste, the non-proliferation of nuclear weapons, the suppression of acts of nuclear terrorism, the early notification and assistance in case of a nuclear accident or radiological emergency, the physical protection of nuclear material and nuclear facilities, the nuclear tests ban etc.

 After the nuclear accident in Fukushima Daiichi, Japan, in 2011, in implementation of the legislation and in cooperation with other government services, RICS applied a dedicated inspection and sampling programme, and conducted a number of radioactivity measurements concerning the radioactivity levels in products imported from Japan and neighbouring regions.